ArtsemiY/TomoBEAR-test/Tutorials.md

 cd /path/to/your/processing/folder/5_BatchRunTomo_1
 ```

 Now you can inspect the alignment of every tilt stack one after the other and can possibly refine it if needed.
 For that you can use the following command.
-Please replace `xxx` with the tomogram number you want to inspect.
+Please replace `xxx` with the tomogram number(s) that you want to inspect.

 ```shell
 etomo tomogram_xxx/*.edf